 A Russian chess prodigy who dominated youth world championships and swiftly earned the title of Woman Grandmaster.

-Alexandra Obolentseva announced herself as a formidable force in chess almost as soon as she learned the moves.
-Hailing from Russia's deep well of chess talent, she tore through the youth competitive circuit with a startling combination of tactical sharpness and poise.
-Her trophy case quickly filled with gold medals from the World Youth, World Schools, and European Schools Championships, each victory cementing her status as the player to beat in her age group.
-FIDE recognized her prowess early, awarding her the Woman International Master title at 15 and the coveted Woman Grandmaster title just three years later in 2018.
-While her transition to the senior elite level is ongoing, her junior career stands as a masterclass in sustained dominance, marking her as one of the most successful youth players of her generation.
+Alexandra Obolentseva tore through Russia's youth chess circuit with tactical sharpness and poise.
+She won gold medals at the World Youth, World Schools, and European Schools Championships.
+FIDE awarded her the Woman International Master title at 15 and the Woman Grandmaster title in 2018.
+Her junior career was a masterclass in sustained dominance, marking her as one of the most successful youth players of her generation.
+Her transition to the senior elite level is ongoing.

 1997–2012